 Adding commercial umbrella insurance can boost your coverage on general liability insurance and other policies.

 General contractors who work independently or own a small company often qualify for a business owner’s policy (BOP).
 This policy bundles general liability coverage and commercial property insurance together at a discount.

 A BOP is the top policy recommended by Insureon's expert agents, as it offers protection against common liability claims and business property coverage at an affordable price.

 If you own a construction or home improvement business in Pennsylvania that has employees, your business is required to carry workers’ compensation insurance.
 Workers’ compensation can help pay for medical bills and lost wages when an employee is injured on the job.

 Commercial auto insurance protects vehicles owned by your general contracting company.
 It covers property damage and medical bills in an accident, along with vehicle theft, weather damage, and vandalism.

 One exception is commercial auto insurance.
-General contractors in Pennsylvania can expect to pay a median annual premium of $3,238 for commercial auto insurance, more than the national median of $2,417.
+General contractors in Pennsylvania pay a median annual premium of $3,238 for commercial auto insurance, more than the national median of $2,417.

 To make the application go quicker, have this information ready: